 A: You might see a 30-second timer counting down next to your active verification code.
 This timer is so that you never sign in using the same code twice.
 Unlike a password, we don't want you to remember this number.
 The idea is that only someone with access to your phone knows your code.

-Grayed account tile
+Inactive account tile

-Q: Why is my account tile gray?
+Q: Why is my account tile gray and inactive?

 A: Some organizations require Authenticator to work with single sign-on and to protect organizational resources.
 In this situation, the account isn't used for two-step verification and shows up as gray or inactive.
 This type of account is frequently called a "broker" account.